dvklopfenstein/pmidcite/README.md

 ![Starting usage](doc/images/pmidcite0.png)
 The NIH percentile (`%`) is NIH's ranking of a paper among its co-citation group.

-The NIH percentile (`G`) grouping is part of this project and helps to place lower performing papers in groups `0` or `1` at the back of a sorted list so the better performing papers in groups `2`, `3`, and `4` are easier to see.
+The NIH percentile (`G`) grouping is part of this project and helps to highlight the better performing papers in groups `2`, `3`, and `4` by placing them at the front of a sorted list and the lower performing papers in groups `0` or `1` at the back.

 New papers appear at the beginning of a sorted list, no matter how many citations they have to better facilitate researchers in finding the latest discoveries.

 ### Download citations for all papers returned from a PubMed search